adrifok/adrifok/README.md

  <p align="center">
  <p
    <div>
-DevOps.
-Platform Engineer.
+DevOps | Clouds | Platform Engineer.
 Obsessed with Pipelines (CI/CD), Deployments, MicroServices and all those kind of stuff.
 &#x2764 Back End - JavaScript - Node Js - Python - Go.
 I'm a also a Technical IT Traslator (English- Spanish-Italian).
 +10 years of experience in IT industries: software and hardware.